max-kay/song/notes.md

 # TODO
 - think about loudness and values in dB
 - better sustain decay
-- think about lifetimes of tracks
 - rethink envelope
+- think about how to require TimeKeeper and AutomationKeeper

 # abilities for automation